ocostinha/currency-convert/README.md

 ## Support

-For issues, questions, or contributions, please contact the development team.
+For issues, questions, or contributions, please contact me.

----

-**Built with ❤️ using Spring Boot and Hexagonal Architecture**